gematuszyk/iOS-Final-App-Project/README.md

 Proportions appear the best on an iPhone 5 or 5s.

 <h2>Homepage</h2>
 <p>Shows the total amount of money donated to all the food banks in the U.S. through the app.
-When you scroll down you are able to see which food banks have donated the most money.</p>
+When you scroll down you are able to see which food banks have donated the most money to encourage others to donate.</p>
 ![Demo1](https://cloud.githubusercontent.com/assets/16784983/21475804/d5ca3ba4-cafe-11e6-971a-3240ed96b671.gif "Homepage")
 ![Demo2](https://cloud.githubusercontent.com/assets/16784983/21475862/873efcbc-caff-11e6-8922-d6cf2d868165.gif "Donation Statistics")